mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<notice type="info">}}
 **What's a "homelab?"**

-Homelab is just a colloquial term that's grown in the past few years.
+Homelab is just a colloquial term that's grown in popularity in the last few years.
 Homelab servers are no different from any other servers, except that you build them at home rather than in an office or data center.
-Many people use them as a low-stakes practice environment before using the same tools to manage software for enterprise clients.
+Many people use them as a low-stakes practice environment before using the same tools in a real-world business context.
 {{</notice>}}

 ## Why not use cloud computing?

 Cloud servers could serve the same function and save me the trouble (fun!) of maintaining my own hardware, but it's prohibitively expensive.
-For VM resources similar to my homelab server, AWS EC2 instances would cost over $6k per year:
+For VM resources similar to my homelab server, AWS EC2 instances [would cost over $6k per year](https://calculator.aws/#/estimate?id=d61c9cdebdd3b7eac861f4351cdabcbc1c5ac97c):

 {{<img src="aws-pricing.png" alt="Screenshot showing AWS EC2 instances would cost $6,112.68 per year" maxWidth="600px" hasBorder="true" caption="Using AWS instead of my homelab server would [cost me over $6k per year](https://calculator.aws/#/estimate?id=d61c9cdebdd3b7eac861f4351cdabcbc1c5ac97c).">}}

-I could substantially reduce this cost by turning cloud instances on or off as needed, but that would introduce friction into my workflows.
-With a local VM server, I can keep 10-20 VMs available and ready at all times without worrying about micromanaging them to reduce my costs.
+I could substantially reduce costs by turning cloud instances on and off as needed, but that would introduce friction into my workflows.
+With a local VM server, I can keep 10-20 VMs available and ready at all times without worrying about micromanaging my costs.

 ## Learning from past mistakes

-My 2017 server build served me well, but in three years of using it, I've come to recognize areas begging for improvement.
+My 2017 build served me well, but in three years of using it, I've come to recognize a few key areas begging for improvement.

 ### 1. Keep storage local

 My Synology NAS has 10.9 TB of storage capacity.
-With all that network storage space, I thought, "why buy more disk space than the bare minimum to boot the host OS?"
+With all that network storage space, I thought, "why put more disk space on the server than the bare minimum to boot the host OS?"

 {{<img src="synology-pool.png" alt="Screenshot showing 10.9 TB" maxWidth="600px" hasBorder="true" caption="On my first build, I relied on my 10.9 TB of network storage.">}}

 That turned out to be a dumb idea.

 First, running VMs on network storage creates a strict dependency on the disk server.
 Synology publishes OS upgrades every couple of months, and their patches always require reboots.
-With my VMs running on top of Synology's storage, I had to shut down my entire VM fleet before applying an update from Synology.
+With my VMs running on top of Synology's storage, I had to shut down my entire VM fleet before applying any update from Synology.
 It was the same reboot problem I had when I ran VMs on my Windows desktop.

 {{<img src="dsm-upgrade.png" alt="Screenshot of Synology upgrade screen" maxWidth="550px" hasBorder="true" caption="The OS on my storage server requires frequent upgrades.">}}

 Second, random disk access over the network is **slow**.
-At the time of my first build, most of my development work was on backend Python and Go applications, and they didn't have any significant disk requirements.
-Since then, I've expanded into frontend web development.
+At the time of my first build, most of my development work was on backend Python and Go applications, and they didn't perform significant disk I/O. Since then, I've expanded into frontend web development.
 Modern web frameworks all use Node.js, so every project has anywhere from 10k-200k random JavaScript files in its dependency tree.
 Node.js builds involve tons of random disk access, a worst-case scenario for network storage.

 ### 2. Pick better VM management software